dddictionary/csc113-final-project/README.md

 - implement player class and the movment functions
 - implemenet the board with it's cells
 - implemenet all game rules

+## Make sure to comment above each function on what it does and why we need it